Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 MariaDB database holds information related to the nursing home, its tenants and the monitoring system equipments.
 The MQTT data stored in this database is meant for future Big Data analysis.
 The RethinkDB database is used for its ability to push updated query results with changefeeds to other applications in realtime.
 This reduces the need for polling changes, and with the help of socket.io library that establishes a WebSocket communication channel between the client and the server, the changes in tenant locations and statuses are sent in realtime to the client.
 The front-end client in the browser is built with React.
 The mobile client uses the Expo-platform and its managed workflow for React Native, and the repository of the mobile version is linked [here](https://github.com/Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile).

 The backend servers use the Express framework for Node.js.
-The MQTT client listens to the MQTT data transmission of the MQTT server, and writes data to the realtime database (RethinDB).
+The MQTT client listens to the MQTT data transmission of the MQTT server, and writes this data to the realtime database (RethinkDB).
 The MQTT data the MQTT server sends and the monitoring system consumes is in the following format
 (receiver-name mac-address-of-the-beacon signal-strengt):
 ```
-receiver2 ff:ff:ff:ff:ff:ff -37
+receiver2 aa:aa:aa:aa:aa:aa -37
 ```

-Another MQTT client writes MQTT data to the non-realtime database (MariaDB) The API server gets the MQTT data from realtime database and checks the locations of each beacon in the interval of 6 seconds by calculating the average signal strenght of the three latest detection measurements per beacon and determines the closest receiver for all the beacons.
+Another MQTT client writes MQTT data to the non-realtime database (MariaDB) The API server gets the MQTT data from the realtime database and checks the locations of each beacon in the interval of 6 seconds by calculating the average signal strength of the three latest detection measurements per beacon and determines the closest receiver for the beacon.
 After this, the server checks if it's ok for the tenant holding the beacon wristlet to be in the location where the receiver is, and updates the tenant's status to the realtime database.
 If the tenant is not allowed in the area, the server sends a push notification to the mobile phone of the nurse.
 The server also updates the tenant statuses and locations to the realtime database.
 These changes are sent via a socket.io connection from the http-server (with socket.io-instance attached to it) to the client applications.

-In the mobile application the nurse can check out the alarm by pressing a button, and if the tenant's alarm state is checked, the server will not send new notifications about this particular tenant.
-Otherwise, there will be notifications as long as the situation is not checked, or the tenant has not moved away from the restricted area.
-When the tenant returns to the allowed space, the server determines that the alarm situation is over and returns the tenant's state to unchecked.
+In the mobile application the nurse can check out the alarm by pressing a button, and if the tenant's alarm state is checked, the server will not send any new notifications about this particular tenant.
+Otherwise, the server will continue to send notifications as long as the situation is not checked, or the tenant stays in the restricted area.
+When the tenant returns to the allowed space, the server determines that the alarm situation is over and updates the tenant's state to unchecked.
 If the tenant moves again to the restricted area, there will be a new notification.

 Picture 3 shows the main components and connections of the system in the production environment.
-The difference to the development environment is that both databases are located on the same server.
+In the development environment both the databases are located in the same server.
 The mobile system is depicted [here](https://github.com/Vanhusmonitorointiprojekti/Bluetooth_beacons_mobile).

 ![architecture](img/technical_description.PNG)
 Picture 3.
 The main components and connections.